-2.1 Mayor of London (2021) The London Plan
+2.1 Mayor of London London Plan(2021)

-- 2.1.1 The London Plan encourages affordable workspace in developments. - 2.1.2 Policy CG5 (Growing a good economy) states that reasonably-priced, good quality employment space will be needed across London to strengthen London's economy for the future.
-It says that those involved in planning and development must plan for sufficient employment and industrial space in the right locations to support economic development and regeneration. - 2.1.3 Policy E1 (Offices) puts forward that unique agglomerations and dynamic clusters of world city businesses and other specialist functions of the central London office market, including the Central Activity Zone should be developed and promoted.
-It states that development proposals related to offices should take into account the need for a range of suitable workspace including lower cost and affordable workspace. - 2.1.4 Policy E2 (Providing suitable business space) requires that the provision, and where appropriate, protection of a range of business space in terms of type, use and size, at an appropriate range of rents, should be supported in Local Development Plan documents to meet the needs of micro, small and medium-sized enterprises and to support firms wishing to start-up or expand.
-It also asserts that development proposals for new business floorspace greater than 2,500 sq.m. (gross external area), or a locally determined lower threshold in a local Development Plan Document, should consider the scope to provide a proportion of flexible workspace or smaller units suitable for micro, small and medium-sized enterprises. - 2.1.5 Policy E3 (Affordable workspace) states that in defined circumstances, planning obligations may be used to secure affordable workspace at rents maintained below the market rate for that space for a specific social, cultural or economic development purpose such as: - 1. for specific sectors that have social value such as charities, voluntary and community organisations or social enterprises; - 2. for specific sectors that have cultural value such as creative and artists' workspace, rehearsal and performance space and makerspace; - 3. for disadvantaged groups starting up in any sector; - 4. supporting educational outcomes through connections to schools, colleges or higher education; and, - 5. supporting start-up and early stage businesses or regeneration. - 2.1.6 Policy E3 sets out principles for affordable workspace such as: acknowledging the role of workspace providers in delivering affordable workspace; that leases or transfers of space to workspace providers should be at rates that allow workspace providers to manage effective workspace with sub-market rents, meeting the purposes as set out in paragraph 2.1.5 (above), over the long term; Section 106 agreements should ensure that the objectives as set out in paragraph 2.1.5 (above) are monitored and achieved, including evidence that the space will be managed by a workspace provider with a long-term commitment to maintaining the agreed or intended social, cultural or economic impact; and encouragement of developers to engage with workspace providers at an early stage in the planning process to ensure that affordable space is configured and managed efficiently.
+The London Plan (2021) encourages affordable workspace in developments.

+Policy CG5 (Growing a good economy) states that reasonably-priced, good quality employment space will be needed across London to strengthen London's economy for the future.
+It says that those involved in planning and development must plan for sufficient employment and industrial space in the right locations to support economic development and regeneration.

+Policy E1 (Offices) puts forward that unique agglomerations and dynamic clusters of world city businesses and other specialist functions of the central London office market, including the Central Activity Zone should be developed and promoted.
+It states that development proposals related to offices should take into account the need for a range of suitable workspace including lower cost and affordable workspace.

+Policy E2 (Providing suitable business space) requires that the provision, and where appropriate, protection of a range of business space in terms of type, use and size, at an appropriate range of rents, should be supported in Local Development Plan documents to meet the needs of micro, small and medium-sized enterprises and to support firms wishing to start-up or expand.
+It also asserts that development proposals for new business floorspace greater than 2,500 sqm (gross external area), or a locally determined lower threshold in a local Development Plan Document, should consider the scope to provide a proportion of flexible workspace or smaller units suitable for micro, small and medium-sized enterprises.

+Policy E3 (Affordable workspace) states that in defined circumstances, planning obligations may be used to secure affordable workspace at rents maintained below the market rate for that space for a specific social, cultural or economic development purpose such as:

+- a) for specific sectors that have social value such as charities, voluntary and community organisations or social enterprises; - b) for specific sectors that have cultural value such as creative and artists' workspace, rehearsal and performance space and makerspace; - c) for disadvantaged groups starting up in any sector; - d) supporting educational outcomes through connections to schools, colleges or higher education; and, - e) supporting start-up and early stage businesses or regeneration.

+Policy E3 sets out principles for affordable workspace such as: acknowledging the role of workspace providers in delivering affordable workspace; that leases or transfers of space to workspace providers should be at rates that allow workspace providers to manage effective workspace with sub-market rents, meeting the purposes as set out in paragraph 2.1.5 (above), over the long term; Section 106 agreements should ensure that the objectives as set out in paragraph 2.1.5 (above) are monitored and achieved, including evidence that the space will be managed by a workspace provider with a long-term commitment to maintaining the agreed or intended social, cultural or economic impact; and encouragement of developers to engage with workspace providers at an early stage in the planning process to ensure that affordable space is configured and managed efficiently.

-2.2 Westminster's City Plan 2019-40
+2.2 Westminster's City Plan 2019-2040(2021)